sokorototo/fuckbrain/README.md

 - I love code, its what I do 🥽.
 - I was watching a video by [TheHappieCat](https://youtu.be/-3C200nCwpk), and I thought to myself, "Hmm, I could probably write a brainfuck interpreter."
 - To prove to myself I ain't a cabbage-potato programmer. ¯\\\_(ツ)_/¯
-- I wanted to learn what precautions go into implementing a programming language, ( spoilers they are a **ALOT** ).
+- I wanted to learn how to write an interpreter.
 - I want to design a programming language someday, an [esotlang](https://en.wikipedia.org/wiki/Esoteric_programming_language) maybe?

 ---